The DVSA theory test (2026 Edition)

 You must pass both parts to receive your theory test certificate.

-• Vulnerable road users such as cyclists, pedestrians, and horse riders
+• Vulnerable road users (cyclists, pedestrians, horse riders)

-• Smart motorway rules, including red X signals and variable speed limits
+• Smart motorway rules (red X signals, variable speed limits)

 • Road signs and markings